customjack/board_game_plugin_trouble/README.md

 npm run build
 ```

-This will build the plugin to `dist/plugins/trouble-plugin.js`.
+This produces `dist/plugins/trouble-plugin.js`.

-### Watch Mode
+### Watch mode (development)

-For development:

 ```bash
 npm run watch
 ```

-This will rebuild automatically when files change.
+This rebuilds on file changes.

 ## Map

-The plugin includes the "Trouble Classic" map, which is automatically registered when the plugin is loaded.
+The Trouble plugin includes the **Trouble Classic** map, which is registered automatically when the plugin is loaded.

-## License

-See the main Drinking Board Game repository for license information.
+---